Travel guide

 eSIM for skiing: coverage on the slopes, cold, and battery life

-Marc González Sáez Marc González Sáez ·2 de julio de 2026 ·6 min de lectura
+Marc González Sáez Marc González Sáez ·July 2, 2026 ·9 min. read

-Is an eSIM good for the snow?
+Is an eSIM suitable for the snow?

-Yes, and for two reasons.
-If you ski outside of Spain (Andorra, France, Switzerland, Austria, Italy), an eSIM gives you local internet prices instead of the €10-€20 per day roaming charges that kick in when you cross the border.
-And since it's a digital card, you don't have to pull your phone out of your inner pocket to change SIMs with frozen hands: you activate it before you leave, and it works by itself.
+Yes, and twofold.
+If you ski outside of Spain (Andorra, France, Switzerland, Austria, Italy), an eSIM gives you local-priced internet instead of roaming, whose cost skyrockets as soon as you cross the border.
+And since it's a digital card, you don't have to take your phone out of your inner pocket to change SIMs with frozen hands: you activate it before you leave and it works automatically.

 Photo: Sergio Zhukov · Pexels